owainlewis/lambda-calculus/README.md

 The identity functions (λ x . x)

+The expression lx.E would be written (lambda (x) E) in Scheme.
+The application operator binds tighter than abstraction operator, so lx.lx.xy should be read as lx.(lx.(xy)).

 # Substitution

 Computation in the lambda calculus takes place by substitution.
 There are two main rules: